Home > Cyber News > 4 Reasons Why You Receive Sextortion and Other Email Scams

 Sextortion (porn blackmail) scams distributed over email are becoming increasingly popular.
 Individuals from all over the world are receiving threatening email messages from people (scammers) that claim they have video recordings made via the individuals’ device camera.
 The recording purportedly contains video of the recipients watching adult content.

 These emails are becoming highly personalized in the attempt to trick the potential victim into paying a large amount of money, usually in Bitcoin.
-The latest such sextortion scam we detected in the wild used the attention-grabbing “ATTENTION!
+An example of such an sextortion scam we detected in the wild used the attention-grabbing “ATTENTION!
 You are screwed now [email name]” subject line.
 Here’s a part of it:

 Do I have your attention?